Naught0/combinator/README.md

 Combo data is retrieved from the wonderful [Commander Spellbook](https://commanderspellbook.com/)

-You can find the site [on Heroku](https://mtg-combinator.herokuapp.com/)
+You can find the site at [mtgcombinator.com](https://mtgcombinator.com/)